-Information and documents for the Queensland Intensive Care training pathway for 2019.
+Information and documents for the Queensland Intensive Care training pathway.

-An optional two-year program from advanced training year one enabling trainees to meet all core requirements for general paediatric advanced training with the RACP, particularly the community/developmental component.
+An optional two-year advanced training program, enabling trainees to meet all core requirements.

-QARTS administers the selection and placement of training registrars in Anaesthesia throughout Queensland in conjunction with Queensland Health and the Directors of Anaesthesia in accredited training hospitals.
+QARTS administers the selection and placement of training registrars in Anaesthesia throughout Queensland.

-The Nephrology Advanced Training Pathway is a statewide recruitment process supported by the Renal Heads of Department with advanced training accredited positions.
+The pathway is a statewide recruitment process supported by the Renal Heads of Department with accredited AT positions.

-The Queensland Palliative Medicine Advanced Training Pathway manages applications for advanced trainee positions from eligible Applicants undertaking either Palliative Medicine Advanced Training or a Clinical Diploma of Palliative Medicine.
+The pathway manages applications for advanced trainee positions from eligible applicants undertaking either Palliative Medicine AT or a Clinical Diploma.

-Queensland Health Directors of Hospital & Health Services in conjunction with the Queensland Branch Training Committee and Office of Postgraduate Training in Psychiatry oversee Psychiatry training rotation placements.
+Queensland Health in conjunction with the Qld Branch Training Committee and Office of Postgraduate Training oversee Psychiatry training rotation placements.

-Advanced Training in Public Health Medicine provides a ‘depth’ of specialty training under supervision to prepare trainees for independent practice as consultants.
+The statewide pathway provides a ‘depth’ of specialty training to prepare trainees for independent practice as consultants.

-Queensland Health in conjunction with private facilities offers advanced training in Clinical Haematology, Laboratory Haematology and combined Clinical and Laboratory Haematology.
+Queensland Health in conjunction with private facilities offers advanced training in Clinical, Laboratory and combined Clinical and Laboratory Haematology.

 Endocrinology Advanced Training in Queensland is managed through a centralised recruitment and selection process.